 You can buy extra pension by paying APCs regularly, over a period of time, or you can buy extra pension by paying in a one-off lump sum.
-The maximum amount of additional pension you can buy from April 2014 is £6,500 (this figure will increase each year in line with the cost of living).
+The maximum amount of additional pension you can buy is £6,500 as April 2014 (this figure will increase each year in line with the cost of living).